swordmaster2k/rpgwizard/documentation/rpgwizard-docs/src/tutorials/04-Setting-up-the-Default-Systems.md

 ## Summary
 Before you can use the default systems in your project, you must first copy the required assets from the RPGWizard's default project.
 In this section we will highlight exactly which files you should include in your own project.

-In a future release of the RPGWizard this manual process will likely be replaced by a template tool.
+> NOTE: You can also simply use "The Wizard's Tower" as your template project to get these default systems with a new project.

 ## Steps
 Bundled with the RPGWizard you will find the default game project, "The Wizard's Tower".
 If you have played this game you will have seen a number of default systems in use, namely the title screen, dialog window, and battle system.
 All of these are freely available and can be reused within your own project if you so wish.